JonathanSContreras/surge/README.md

 ENVIRONMENT CREATION:
 - networkx and custom gym.Env
-- transition out from random networkx and use ns3 (a networking tool used in research)
+- transition out from networkx and use ns3 or mininet to then transition into a real network
+    - ns3 is a Linux based so will probably need to use Ubuntu or Kali Linux